flutter/website/src/content/ui/adaptive-responsive/input.md

 found on a touch device, like scroll wheel, right-click, hover interactions, tab traversal, and keyboard shortcuts.

+Some of these features work by default on Material widgets.
+But, if you've created a custom widget, you might need to implement them directly.

-Many features that encompass a well designed app, also help users who work with assistive technologies.
+Some features that encompass a well designed app, also help users who work with assistive technologies.
-For example, aside from being **good app design**, some of these features, like tab traversal and keyboard shortcuts, are _critical for users who work with assistive devices_.
+For example, aside from being **good app design**, some features, like tab traversal and keyboard shortcuts, are _critical for users who work with assistive devices_.
 In addition to the standard advice for
 [creating accessible apps][], this page covers info for creating apps that are both